develprr/metamatic-blog/_posts/2023-08-15-combine-pandas-with-pydantic-to-write-high-quality-python-code.markdown

 code execution won't actually ever even reach the point at all where this constructor is being invoked if you didn't come up with the right parameters.

-To clarify this, consider the e code:
+To clarify this, consider the following code:

 ```Python
 float_array = D2FloatArray.new([[161,47], [170.5, 72.4], [185.5, 91]])